CristianMontoya98/weather-app-web/README.md

 # ☁️ Weather web app
 Weather project to see local and international weather, in this app you can:
 - 🏠 See the local weather without search.
-- 🌎 Search the weather of othr cities in the world
+- 🌎 Search the weather of othr cities in the world.
-- ♥️ Add cities to your favorites
+- ♥️ Add cities to your favorites.

 ## 🛠️ Tech stack